 TT Talk - What is "apparent good order and condition"?

-In a previous edition of TT Talk, Harry Lee of the Club's Hong Kong office stressed how disadvantageous it can be to carriers if the shipment details entered on bills of lading do not correspond to the actual state of the goods received.
-On the other hand most bills of lading or transport documents for international sale and carriage are subject to the Hague or Hague-Visby Rules.
-Article III Rule 3 of the rules stipulates that carriers must at least state on the bill of lading the "apparent order and condition" of the goods shipped if the shippers so demand.
-In this article, Harry discusses how members can balance their duty to customers and their right to protect themselves from cargo claims.
+We have written before how disadvantageous it can be to carriers if the shipment details entered on a bill of lading do not correspond to the actual state of the goods received.
+Most bills of lading or transport documents for international sale and carriage are subject to the Hague or Hague-Visby Rules.
+Article III Rule 3 of the Hague-Visby Rules stipulates that carriers must at least state on the bill of lading the "apparent order and condition" of the goods shipped if the shippers so demand.
+In this article, we discuss how Members can balance their duty to customers and their right to protect themselves from cargo claims.

 Firstly you should note that when a shipment is stated to be in "apparent good order and condition", it is also taken to mean it is properly packed and in such condition as to withstand the ordinary incidents of the voyage.
 If you receive a consignment which is obviously insufficiently packed, you must not issue a bill of lading without reservation.

 Secondly, the terms of reservation must be as clear as desirable.
 If they are too general or ambiguous, the courts may presume that the goods are represented to be in apparent good order and condition.
 For example, in the 1946 case of Potts (AE) v Union Steamship Company of New Zealand, the packages of a shipment were damaged and it was subject to pilferage.
 The carriers had only claused the bill of lading "packages insufficient" and this was held an ineffective qualification of apparent good order and condition.
 The Club recommends that clausing or reservation be as specific as possible (say "58 cartons crushed"), though sometimes it is necessary to give fair estimates (for example "about 20% torn").

 "The Club recommends that clausing or reservation be as specific as possible."